What Is Rapid Detox?

 JCAHO-Accredited Hospital

 The procedure should take place in a fully accredited hospital, not an outpatient clinic or office.
+Look for facilities that meet Joint Commission accreditation standards.
 Hospital settings provide ICU capability, emergency response teams, and the full range of medical resources needed for safe sedation and monitoring.

 Thorough Pre-Screening